Best Portable Monitors for Work and Travel (a budget-friendly perspective)

 Very few things help productivity quite as much as having the screen real estate to see more things at once.
 It’s the reason so many professionals have elaborate multi-monitor displays in their home offices.
 But as more people are choosing to work remotely, many are looking for the best portable monitors to take that same experience on the road!

-Using an external monitor is one of the simplest ways around to increase your ability to be productive while working.
+Using an external monitor is one of the simplest ways to increase your productivity while traveling.
 Extra space means less flipping between tabs searching for information, less chance of losing your place, and lots more space to keep important information front and center.
-But when you’re traveling, extra screen also means extra cargo.
+But, when you’re traveling, an extra screen also means one more thing to pack.

-Fortunately, it’s fairly simple to make sure that trade-off ends up being worth it.
-Keep reading to find out today’s best portable monitors for travel that can boost your productivity when working remote.
+Fortunately, there’s a growing number of portable monitors that make those trade-offs beautifully and end up being worth bringing with you!
+These are today’s best portable monitors for travel that help boost your productivity when working remote.

 Why a Portable Monitor is the Best Second Screen for Travel